dfulmer/spreadsheet-maker/README.md

 maker1.py - this script has a problem with the anomalous tsv file: the first two lines are missing from the spreadsheet.

+maker2.py - this script works.
+It has all the information from the original tsv files in the spreadsheet.
+There is no header formatting.
+The anomalous file is all in a worksheet, including the first two lines.
+And the next 6 lines of that worksheet have two columns with the information separated out.

 # Directory 2
 I gave up on this and never got it to work.